HobnobMancer/cazy_webscraper/README.md

 _For detailed documentation see the [full documentation](https://cazy-webscraper.readthedocs.io/en/latest/?badge=latest)._

 _An ER model can be found in the root of the `cazy_webscraper` GitHub repo, demonstrating the structure of the SQL database create by `cazy_webscraper`._

+**Step-by-step tutorials**
+_If you are new to bioinformatics and/or installing/using command-line tools, we've written a series of step-by-step instructions on how to install and use `cazy_webscraper`, which you can find [here](https://cazy-webscraper.readthedocs.io/en/latest/configuration_tutorials.html).
+In slower time we hope to supplementary these with videos as well, for the visual learners_

+**Easy installation**
+`cazy_webscraper` can be installed both via `bioconda` channel of `conda`, and via Pypi (`pip`) for quick and easy installation.

+**CAZyme database for thorough interogation of the data** Use `cazy_webscraper` to create a local SQL database, then using SQL perform complex queries against the dataset which cannot be performed on the CAZy website.
+For example:

+- Retrieve the names of all organisms with at last CAZyme in PL1 and at least one CAZymes in AA2
+- Retrieve the PDB accessions of all CAZymes present in GH1 and/or GH3
+- Retrieve the GenBank accessions of _all_ CAZymes derived from all _Aspergillus_ species
+- Retrieve the GenBank accessions of CAZymes from GT2, derived from _Aspergillus_ or _Trichoderma_ species, and have a PDB structure file accession
+- Retrieve all EC numbers found in GH1
+- Retrieve the PDB accessions of all CAZymes derived from all strains of _Escherichia coli_, whcih are annotated with at least of the EC numbers EC3.2.1.23, EC3.2.1.25 and are from the CAZy families GH2 and/or GH5

 ## Referencing